AP sources: GOP leader McConnell will vote to acquit Trump

 “The overwhelming number of Republican voters don’t want Trump convicted, so that means any political leader has to tread carefully,” said John Feehery, a former top congressional GOP aide.
 While Feehery noted that McConnell was clearly outraged over the attack, he said the senator is “trying to keep his party together.”

-Over 36 years in the Senate, the measured McConnell, 79, has earned a reputation for inexpressiveness in the service of caution.
+Over 36 years in the Senate, the measured McConnell has earned a reputation for inexpressiveness in the service of caution.
 The suspense over how he was going to vote underscored how much is at stake for McConnell and his party.

 A guilty vote by McConnell would have enraged many of the 74 million voters who backed Trump in November, a record for a GOP presidential candidate.
 That could expose Republican senators seeking reelection in 2022 to primaries from conservatives seeking revenge, potentially giving the GOP less appealing general election candidates as they try winning Senate control.